Overdraft fees could drop as low as $3 under new Biden proposal

 While overdraft fees have fallen in recent years, a Bankrate survey found that 91% of bank accounts still can charge overdraft fees.

-If the rule is adopted and survives political and legal challenges, the new regulations would go into effect in the autumn of 2025.
+If the rule is adopted and survives political and legal challenges, the new regulations will go into effect in the autumn of 2025.